IcedLattay/CSIT327-G2-BloodBridge/README.md

     pip install -r requirements.txt
     ```

-### (Optional steps) If you want to use a database that uses PostgreSQL like Supabase:
+### (Optional step) If you want to use a database that uses PostgreSQL like Supabase:

 4.  **Setup PostgreSQL database connection**